rastersoft/autovala/README.md

     *vala_source: configuration.vala
     *vala_source: autovala.vala

-This change is *INCORRECT*, because I kept the asterisk in the line I changed.
+This change is *INCORRECT*, because it keeps the asterisk in the changed line.
-That means that the next time that I run "autovala refresh" or "autovala update" that change will dissapear.
+That means that the next time that "autovala refresh" or "autovala update" is run, that change will dissapear and will be replaced by the old guess.

-To ensure that my change remains, it must be put in a line without the asterisk This is:
+To ensure that the change remains, it must be put in a line *without* the asterisk This is:

     ### AutoVala Project ###